dvanherten/dvanherten.github.io/_posts/2018-09-09-azure-static-sites-ci.md

 comments: true
 permalink: /2018/09/azure-static-sites-cleanup/
 ---
-# Azure Static Sites are pretty awesome!

 [Static web hosting](https://azure.microsoft.com/en-us/blog/azure-storage-static-web-hosting-public-preview/) is now a thing in Azure Storage and is pretty easy to setup.
+There's a small caveat with the CI/CD solution they've provided though.

+## Getting setup

 I'm not going to go into it here because there a perfectly fine tutorial on [how to setup the static site initially](https://code.visualstudio.com/tutorials/static-website/getting-started) and also how to take that site and [enable a CICD build around it](https://code.visualstudio.com/tutorials/static-website/deploy-VSTS).